- Last updated: 06 November 2020

 - Check you are receiving all the state benefits you are eligible for.
 This may become even more important if there is a prolonged period of disruption to your normal life.

-What if I live alone and don’t have friends or family nearby?
+What if I don’t have friends or family nearby?

 If you don’t have close friends or family nearby, you may be more likely to feel isolated.
 It’s important to take steps to keep in contact with those who can offer support.